data-apis/dataframe-api-compat/README.md

-Work-in-progress draft of what the [DataFrame Standard](https://data-apis.org/dataframe-api/draft/index.html) might look like for pandas.
+Work-in-progress draft of what the [DataFrame Standard](https://data-apis.org/dataframe-api/draft/index.html) might look like for pandas and polars.

 Example usage:
 ```python